News & Community Involvement

 Finance Committee

-The purpose of the Finance Committee is to assume responsibility in conjunction with the Board of Trustees for the finances of the Chapel.
-The responsibility of the Finance Committee is to oversee the financial well-being of the Chapel and to make recommendations to the Board of Trustees on all financial matters as deemed appropriate by the committee or requested by the Board.
+The purpose of the Finance Committee is to oversee the finances of the Holden Beach Chapel.
+The Committee reports to the Board of Trustees.
+The responsibilities of the Committee are to oversee the financial well-being of the Chapel, provide stewardship to Chapel members, oversee the Endowments and make recommendations to the Board of Trustees on financial matters as deemed appropriate by the committee or requested by the Board of Trustees.

-• Monitor amounts and current coverage of insurance policies; and
+• Monitor amounts and current coverage of insurance policies.

 •

-The purpose of the Endowment Committee is to establish a platform for and to encourage planned giving support (over and above contributions to the church’s operating budget) in order to provide for the longevity, sustenance and on-going support of the Chapel.
+• Encourage planned giving support in order to provide for longevity, sustainability and on-going support of the Chapel.

-The Endowment Committee is responsible to the Chapel Board of Trustees for the faithful administration of the Endowment Funds.
-This involves investing and managing Endowment Funds and encouraging and receiving all gifts, bequests, and conveyances to the Funds, in a manner consistent with the loyalty and devotion expressed by the grantors and in accordance with the mission and policies of the Chapel.
+• Manage Endowment funds in a manner consistent with the loyalty and devotion expressed by the grantors and in accordance with the mission and policies of the Chapel.

 OUTREACH